a boy and dog, forever young, tread history's vast pages.

 - Incorruptible Pure Pureness: The angel knows that Ben and Ned are pure of heart, and grants them eternal youth and allows them to leave the ship.

-- Never Given a Name: The hero is unnamed at the start but gains the name Neb as the series progresses.
+- Never Given a Name: The hero is unnamed at the start but gains the name Neb as the series progresses, before reversing it to Ben.

 - Old Dog: Ned's several centuries old, although he doesn't age.